How Your In-House Credit Program Differs from a Professional Credit Management Service

 There’s a lot to think about as you consider the best way to manage your credit —especially if you want to maximize business growth during the economic recovery.
 A professional credit management service like BlueTarp is uniquely qualified to help improve your sales and cash flow while reducing risk, in ways that your in-house function probably can’t match.
 Plus, you and your staff win back more time to focus on what matters most —your customers and the growth of your business.

 About the Author

-Tracey serves as Vice President of Credit Risk Management, responsible for complete oversight of the credit risk management function as well as credit and collection operations.More Content by Tracey Richardson-Newton
+Tracey serves as Vice President of Credit Risk Management and Customer Operations, responsible for complete oversight of the credit risk management function as well as credit and collection operations.More Content by Tracey Richardson-Newton